Minnehaha Park (Minneapolis)

 Minnehaha Park is a city park in Minneapolis, Minnesota, United States, and home to Minnehaha Falls and the lower reaches of Minnehaha Creek.
 Officially named Minnehaha Regional Park, it is part of the Minneapolis Park and Recreation Board system and lies within the Mississippi National River and Recreation Area, a unit of the National Park Service.
 The park was designed by landscape architect Horace W.S.
 Cleveland in 1883 as part of the Grand Rounds Scenic Byway system, and was part of the popular steamboat Upper Mississippi River "Fashionable Tour" in the 1800s.

 The park preserves historic sites that illustrate transportation, pioneering, and architectural themes.
 Preserved structures include the Minnehaha Princess Station, a Victorian train depot built in the 1870s; the John H. Stevens House, built in 1849 and moved to the park from its original location in 1896, utilizing horses and 10,000 school children; and the Longfellow House, a house built to resemble the Henry Wadsworth Longfellow's house in Cambridge, Massachusetts.
 The park was listed on the National Register of Historic Places in 1969 as the Minnehaha Historic District in recognition of its state-level significance in architecture, commerce, conservation, literature, transportation, and urban planning.

 The central feature of the park, Minnehaha Falls, was a favorite subject of pioneer photographers, beginning with Alexander Hesler's daguerreotype in 1852.
-Although he never visited the park, Henry Wadsworth Longfellow helped to spread the waterfall's fame when he wrote his celebrated poem, The Song of Hiawatha.
+Although he never visited the park, Henry Wadsworth Longfellow helped to spread the falls' fame when he wrote his celebrated poem, The Song of Hiawatha.
 The falls are located on Minnehaha Creek near the creek's confluence with the Mississippi River, near Fort Snelling.
 The main Minnesota Veterans Home is located on a bluff where the Mississippi and Minnehaha Creek converge.
-More than 850,000 people visit Minnehaha Falls each year, and it continues to be the most photographed site in Minnesota.
+In 2024, an estimated 2.3 million visits were made to the park.